-Take Note: Querido is an adjective that we use to greet people in letters or emails, but, as any other adjective, it needs to mark the gender of the person you’re referring to.
+Take Note: Querido is an adjective that we use to greet people in writing contexts, but, as any other adjective, it needs to mark the gender of the person you’re referring to.
 Notice that the other greetings must be followed by a comma.

 How to Close a Letter in Spanish

-Like your greeting, the closing phrase you use for your letter depends on how formal you need to make your letter.
+Like your greeting, the closing phrases you use depend on whether you need to use formal Spanish or not.
 Also, formal and business letters usually include your signature.
 Here are some formal phrases you can use to close a letter in Spanish: